Minimal wind noise

 Calls only taken through right earbud

 More and more flagship phones are ditching their headphone jacks, compelling many of us to join the ranks of true wireless listeners.
-While truly wireless earbuds tend to be more expensive than their traditional wireless counterparts, the JLab JBuds Air make a case for cheap true wireless earbuds.
-Sure, its sound quality doesn’t knock my socks off, but for just $49 these IP55 earbuds are hard to pass up.
+While truly wireless earbuds tend to be more expensive than their traditional wireless counterparts, the JLab JBuds Air make a strong case for cheap true wireless earbuds.

 What is the JLab JBuds Air like?